danielegasparri/span-gui/docs/spectra_manipulation.md

 **Activating and Reordering Tasks**
 To apply a task, enable the corresponding checkbox.
-Tasks are executed sequentially, following the order in which they appear, starting from the leftmost frame.
+By default, tasks are executed sequentially, following the order in which they appear, starting from the leftmost frame.
 If you need to change the execution order, first activate the desired tasks, then click "Reorder tasks" to arrange them in the window that opens.
-Important: If you activate or deactivate tasks after reordering, you must reorder again, or tasks will be executed in their default panel order.
+**Important:** If you activate or deactivate tasks after reordering, you must reorder again, or tasks will be executed in their default panel order.

 Multiple tasks can be selected simultaneously (e.g., rebinning, Doppler correction, adding noise) without restrictions.
 The "Preview Spec." button in the main panel allows you to visualise the spectrum after you activated the task(s) and CLOSED the Spectra Manipulation panel.